Cerebellum-Network/contribute/Bounties/Drafts/secure-notes-js.md

 ## About the Team
 - Your Name (ROLE @ ORG): Bio (in third-person), with links to socials

+## Additional Information

+*Add any additional information about your solution to this bounty that hasn't already been included.*

 ---

 ## How to Apply
 Interested?
 Apply following these steps:
 1. Clone [this repository](https://github.com/Cerebellum-Network/contribute).